rnd39/eve-ng_nodepathtest/README.md

 Navigate to your eve server on port :50000 i.e. http://192.168.1.10:50000

 Start each of the docker:gui nodes in your eve-ng lab

+Go back to the web site and start tests

+# Troublehsooting

+If you need to restart the server:

+`sudo systemctl restart nodepathtest.service`

+You can also always run the server interactivly to check logs:

+`python3 /opt/nodepathtest/server/server.py`

+To re-start clients, simply power them off, wipe them, and start them again.